Skip to main content

 .tp-button--endEnd call buttonShown during an active call to hang up.

-.tp-status__nameAgent nameDisplays the connected agent’s name.
+.tp-status__nameTitle / agent nameDisplays the title prop value or the connected agent’s name.

 .tp-status__textState / timer textShows connection state (e.g., “Connecting…”) or call duration.